-Practicing psychologists have graduate-level education and clinical skills that help individuals cope with their lives.
+Practicing psychologists have doctorate-level education and clinical skills that help individuals cope with their lives.
 Psychologists can diagnose and treat mental illnesses and mental disorders.
-They’ve gone to graduate school for many years and have completed extensive training.
-After thousands of hours of supervised training, they obtain a license to practice psychotherapy and conduct assessments and evaluations.
+They’ve gone to school for many years and have completed extensive training.
+After hundreds of hours of supervised training, they obtain a license to practice psychology and conduct assessments and evaluations.
 Psychologists use a variety of different techniques to treat the individuals that they see.
-Depending on what their client's goals and concerns are as well as the mental state that a client is in, a psychologist can determine the best way to treat them is and how to execute that treatment.
+Depending on what their client's goals and concerns are as well as the mental state that a client is in, a psychologist can determine the best way to treat them.

 Psychologists have graduate-level educations and doctoral levels degrees, such as a Ph.D., PsyD, or EdD.
-They have one of the highest levels of knowledge out of any role in the mental health profession.
-They spend over seven years in academia receiving their degrees, and according to the American Psychological Association (APA), over 105,000 licensed psychologists are working in the United States alone who are treating people and providing mental health services.
-On average a psychologist earns around $85,000 a year in the United States.
+They have one of the highest levels of knowledge of any role in the mental health profession.
+They spend over seven years in academia receiving their degrees, and according to the American Psychological Association (APA), over 105,000 licensed psychologists are working in the United States treating people and providing mental health services.

 What Psychologists Do

-You might be wondering, what does a psychologist do?
-It depends on the type, however, let’s talk about clinical psychologists, who are the most common.
+You might be wondering what a psychologist does?
 Clinical psychologists support and help a variety of different people with mental health problems and mental illnesses.
-A person might speak to a psychologist if they’re having symptoms of Depression PTSD, anxiety, Bipolar Disorder, a personality disorder such as BPD or Borderline Personality Disorder, an eating disorder, or any other mental health condition.
-Those are just a few of the issues you might discuss with a clinical psychologist.
+A person might speak to a psychologist if they’re having symptoms of Depression, PTSD, anxiety, Bipolar Disorder, an eating disorder, or any other mental health condition.
 You can see a clinical psychologist in a private practice setting, a low-cost clinic, or in a residential treatment center.
-People might have a short-term issue that they decide they can pursue therapy or counseling for, such as grieving the loss of a loved one or going through a divorce.
-Psychologists help people cope with the stressors in their lives and manage different mental health concerns.
-Assessments and evaluations
+People might have a short-term issue that they can pursue in therapy, such as grieving the loss of a loved one or going through a divorce.
+Psychologists’ help people cope with the stress in their lives and manage their mental health concerns.

 How Psychologists Are Trained

 It’s a long road to becoming a psychologist.
-If a person is interested in pursuing this line of career, they have to continue many years of higher education.
-In becoming a psychologist, you need to have a doctoral degree, and you need to have 4-6 years studying full time after the completion of your undergraduate college degree.
+If a person is interested in pursuing this line of work, they will have many years of higher education.
+In becoming a psychologist, you need to have a doctoral degree, which means 4-6 more years of studying after the completion of your undergraduate degree.
 Psychologists will have completed courses such as abnormal psychology and statistics as well as courses focused on human behavior and psychological assessment and theory.
 They’ll learn how to practice therapy on both an individual level and a group level.
 In graduate school, psychology students conduct research and teach.
 They participate in a year-long internship where they are closely supervised to obtain their license and are required to pass a national exam to get their license in the state where they will work.
 In North America, there are some states where psychologists can prescribe medication, but it depends on what advanced licensure courses they take.
 They would need a Master’s degree in psychopharmacology as well.

 Where Psychologists Work

-Clinical psychologists can work in a private practice office, a low-cost clinic or community health center, a clinic, or they might work in a location with a group of healthcare providers.
-You can also find psychologists in k-12 schools, universities, and community or vocational colleges, as well as prisons or hospital environments.
+Clinical psychologists can work in a private office, a low-cost clinic, a community clinic, or they might work in a location with a group of healthcare providers.
+You can also find psychologists in k-12 schools, universities, and community colleges, as well as prisons and hospital environments.
 You can also find psychologists working at retirement centers, rehabilitation centers, and nursing homes.
-It all depends on what their specialty is in the population that they’re working treating.
+It all depends on what their specialty is and the population that they’re treating.

 Different Kinds Of Psychologists

-There is not one type of psychologist, there are many different kinds, and depending on which one, you’ll see them in various settings.
+There is not just one type of psychologist.
+There are many different kinds.
 Psychologists can help us when it comes to diagnosing and treating mental illnesses and mental disorders.
 They can assist people with other issues as well.
 There are many different kinds of psychologists.
 Here are some common types of psychologists that you might come across:

 A clinical psychologist is someone who has extensive training in administering assessments, diagnosing mental health conditions, and treating mental illnesses or disorders.
-They have graduate-level degrees and in gaining their license to practice, they’ve completed thousands of hours of training while under the supervision of a licensed supervisor.
+They have completed thousands of hours of training while under the supervision of a licensed supervisor.
 They are well-versed in understanding mental health conditions, and they’ve researched their expertise in their field.
 They can work in private practices, clinics, or residential treatment centers.

-One of the most common types of psychologists is school psychologists.
-School psychologists help children deal with complex emotional, academic and social issues in a school environment.
+One of the most common types of psychologists is a school psychologist.
+School psychologists help children deal with complex emotional, academic, and social issues in a school environment.
 During the day, a school psychologist might see a child for acting out in the classroom or help a student by advising them about college plans.
 School psychologists are an integral part of the academic world.
-They speak with teachers, parents and other staff members who help children get the most out of their education.
-They consider the school and home environments when working with a student who is having any emotional or social concerns at school.
+They speak with teachers, parents, and other staff members who help children get the most out of their education.
+They consider the school and home environments when working with a student who is having any emotional concerns at school.
 A school psychologist can provide intervention when there is a mental health concern with a student.
 They can give outside referrals for the student to get services such as individual therapy.
 Some school psychologists conduct group therapy in an academic setting.